AKOI-TTI/effects-presets/README.md

  ## Smooth Transition Preset

-**Use case:**  This could be used to create a dynamic, smooth transition effect when twisting level knob.
+**Use case:**  This could be used to create a dynamic, smooth transition effect when rotating super knob.

 Recommended:
 🎼 - :Any: